 Your online assets include all the places that house your financial information, along with sites that contain your personal information, intellectual property, digital collections and more.
 Start by completing a full inventory of your online life.
 Include devices or URLs, along with identifying information like usernames, passwords and answers to security questions.

-Of course, you’ll want to list all checking and share accounts, online money management tools like LGFCU’s complimentary service Compass, web-based businesses, investment and other online credit accounts.
+Of course, you’ll want to list all checking and share accounts, budgeting or money manager apps, web-based businesses, investment and other online credit accounts.
 Don’t forget to identify email accounts, even those no longer used.
 List cloud storage sites that contain your creative work or collections of documents, images, or audio or video files.
 Add your personal or professional domain names to the list, too.

 Leave instructions on how to unsubscribe to online newspapers or magazines, blogs, community listservs, webpages and more.
 Your loved ones will need to take steps to close out social media profiles or instructions for maintaining them.
 For instance, on Facebook you can indicate upfront if you want your page memorialized or deleted after death.
 In any category of your digital assets, if you want to ensure that content is preserved, think about backing up all your material now and identifying where loved ones can find the archives.